jorbDehmel/theory-of-computation/presentations/advanced_computability.md

 # Gödel pt.
 4

 **Thm 3:** The sentence $\psi_{\texttt{unprovable}}$ = "this
-statement has no proof" is true and unprovable.
+statement has no proof **within the system**" is true.

 **Pf:** Let $\phi_{M, w}$ be the statement "TM $M$ accepts input
 $w$".
 This is implied to exist for any TM $M$ and input $w$ by lemma 1.1.

-We will construct the statement "This statement is not provable" using the recursion theorem.
+We will construct the statement "This statement is not provable **within the proof system**" using the recursion theorem.

 $S$ = "On any input **(including $0$)**: